Encrypted vs Open Cities: A Side-by-Side Reality Check

 Official press release issued

-• No real-time warning for people near courthouse
+• No warning for people near the courthouse while shots were being fired

-• No public awareness until danger had passed
+• No public information until the active danger had passed

 Read the full Chicago case study